Find your next holiday

 Transfer to the airport for your return flight home.

-You will stay at each of the following hotels, or similar:
+You will stay for one or two nights at each of the following hotels, or similar:

-All hotels are of a minimum 4-star superior Sri Lankan standard.
+All hotels are of 4-star superior Indian standard.

 Please Note: Due to demand, we may use other hotels of a similar standard.
 Your exact hotel details will be provided with your travel documents.